Clinical-Genomics/scout/docs/admin-guide/server.md

 SCOUT_CONFIG="/full/path/to/flask.conf.py" \
 flask run
 ```
 The server can also be started from the scout cli with the command `scout serve`.
-There are multiple options here.
-To use a alternative flask config pass the path with option `-f/ --flask_config` like `scout -f path/to/flask.conf.py serve`.
+The default config file that will be used when no other configuration option is provided will be the one present under scout/server/config.py.
+To use an alternative flask config, you can use the `-f/ --flask_config` option.
+Example: `scout -f path/to/flask.conf.py serve`.

 ## Production